 The same goes for your siding.
 If you take care of it and do not neglect it, it will stay in much better shape for longer.

-If the siding or wall is extremely deteriorated or damaged, it can cost you $2,000-$8,000 on top of the total cost of the project for labor and repair.
+If the siding or wall is extremely deteriorated or damaged, it can cost you $2,000-$8,000 on top of the project's total cost for labor and repair.

-On the flip side, if your siding is in great condition but only needs attention in one area, that can lower your cost.
-Replacing a small area of a side as opposed to the entire side will obviously be less expensive.
+Conversely, if your siding is in excellent condition but only needs attention in one area, that can lower your cost.
+Replacing a small area of a side instead of the entire side will be less expensive.

 All this to say that the better condition your siding and substrate are in, the less a replacement will cost you.

-For siding, the only customization you can have is choosing the board profile, or the way the panel looks and is laid.
+With siding, you can choose the board profile, how the panel looks and is laid, and the color and texture.

 There are three common types of board profiles: horizontal, vertical, and shake.